Kenmore Washing Machine Problems: 7 Common Issues (Must Read)

 Defective Water Pump

-A faulty water pump or hoses linked to the pump are frequently to blame for leaks under the washer.
+A faulty water pump or hoses linked to the pump are frequently to blame for leaks under the Washing Machine.

 If the pump is malfunctioning, you will typically hear a lot of rumbling or shaking coming from the appliance throughout a wash cycle.

-A washer’s water pump is often found near the bottom of the appliance.
+A Washing Machine’s water pump is often found near the bottom of the appliance.

 The two substantial hoses that are attached to the water pump serve as a visual cue.